legal herstory pioneers

 -

-In 1908, was the first woman lawyer admitted to practice in Alabama, after a classmate succeeded in having legislation passed changing the Code of Alabama to allow women to practice law.
+In 1908, was the first woman lawyer admitted to practice in Alabama, after a classmate succeeded in having legislation passed that changed the Code of Alabama to allow women to practice law.

 -